naoshibaikyu/cyborgresistance/halloween.md

 %Immediately, the ghost stops glowing right before transforming quickly into a familiar face.

-FakeAngry: Making us wait outside for the past 2 hours!
+Fake Angry: Making us wait outside for the past 2 hours!

 UlalaMolly Shocked: **[faints]**

 WitchArrietty Sad: Aw man...
 I thought you were a real ghost...

-FakeSnicker: You all should've seen the look on your faces!
+Fake Snicker: You all should've seen the look on your faces!

 Fake: But seriously!
 When's the party starting?
 And who was that vampire-looking guy that ran by?
 Is he a friend of yours?
 Were you all partying without us?!